jedensuscg/weather-app-server/README.md

 # Node.JS Weather App Webserver and front-end UI.
-View the app at [https://weather.jamesedens.me](https://weather.jamesedens.me)
+View the app at [https://weather.jamesedens.me](https://weather.jamesedens.me) (Give it 10-20 seconds.
+Its hosted on a free Heroku dyno and needs to "wake up the server)
 - [Node.JS Weather App Webserver and front-end UI.](#nodejs-weather-app-webserver-and-front-end-ui)
     - [ABOUT](#about)
     - [CURRENT FEATURES](#current-features)